Financial Samurai

 When Betterment first started, it offered no additional advice other than creating tailored investment portfolios based on your financial situation and risk tolerance.
 Their portfolio construction is largely based on Modern Portfolio Theory where investors are placed on the efficient frontier for maximum potential return based on risk.

-In 2018, Betterment now offers two personalized financial advice features for their customers.
+Starting in 2018, Betterment now offers two personalized financial advice features for their customers.

 The first feature is unlimited messaging through the Betterment mobile app.
 If you have any financial questions — big or small — you can securely message Betterment and receive answers from a licensed professional.
 The application also provides an ongoing record of every conversation that you can reference at any time.